TobyBaril/EarlGrey/README.md

 Ou S, Jiang N. LTR_FINDER_parallel: parallelization of LTR_FINDER enabling rapid identification of long terminal repeat retrotransposons.
 BioRxiv 2019:2–6.

+# Usage without installation
+If you would like to try Earl Grey, or prefer to use it in a browser, you can do this through [gitpod](https://gitpod.io).
+You can get 50 hours free per month and use Earl Grey within a preconfigured environment.
+Simply select this repository by pasting the repository URL, and the system will be automatically configured for you.
+You can then upload your genome of interest, and run Earl Grey as you would on the command line.

 # Installation